WHAT IS DRY NEEDLING?

-Dry Needling and Acupuncture use fine filament needles to directly stimulate specific trigger points in muscles.
-This increases muscle relaxation and resets muscles.
-Dry Needling or acupuncture may be used by your Osteopath, Remedial Massage or Traditional Chinese Medicine practitioner to assist in achieving better results during your treatment.
+Dry Needling uses fine filament needles to directly stimulate specific trigger points in muscles.
+This increases muscle relaxation and helps muscles reset to a more relaxed state.
+Dry Needling may be used by your Osteopath, Remedial Massage or Traditional Chinese Medicine practitioner to assist in achieving better results during your treatment.
+It’s great for patients that have chronic pain and are experiencing muscle pain.

 HOW IS IT PERFORMED?